-To legally hunt in Arizona all hunters must have an active and up to date hunting license.
-Licenses can be obtained online at the Arizona Game and Fish Website, or from participating license dealers (Walmart, Sportsmans Warehouse) be sure to buy your AZ hunting license prior to applying for tags/hunts and in order to draw a tag during the open application periods for.
-You will also need a current AZ hunting license to purchase an over the counter (OTC) tag.
+To legally hunt in Arizona all hunters must have an active and up-to-date hunting license.
+Licenses can be obtained online at the Arizona Game and Fish Website, or from participating license dealers (Walmart, Sportsmans Warehouse, Cabelas).
+Be sure to buy your AZ hunting license prior to applying for tags/hunts and in order to draw a tag during the open application periods.
+You will also need a current AZ hunting license to purchase an over-the-counter (OTC) tag.
 OTC Deer Tags are available online when they go on sale In 2023 November Second was the day to purchase your tag.
 Contact us for more details.

-A hunters education certificate is not required to hunt in Arizona but it is HIGHLY recommended, not only do we recommend for safety purposes but hunters that have completed an AZ hunters education class receive a permanent bonus point towards tag draws for all species in the state.
+A hunters education certificate is not required to hunt in Arizona but it is HIGHLY recommended.
+Not only do we recommend it for safety purposes but hunters that have completed an AZ hunters education class also receive a permanent bonus point towards tag draws for all species in the state.

-If you encounter any difficulties or have any questions regarding the process, please feel free to contact JP Vicente at 928-925-9395 or use our contact form, and we can provide information and will help walk you through the entire license, application, and draw process.
+If you encounter any difficulties or have any questions regarding the process, please feel free to contact JP Vicente at 928-925-9395 or use our contact form and we can provide information and will help walk you through the entire AZ license, application, and draw process.

-Arizona is unique in that it offers some of the nations top archery hunts for trophy mule deer, with over the counter (OTC) tags for both resident and nonresident hunters.
+Arizona is unique in that it offers some of the nation's top archery hunts for trophy mule deer with over-the-counter (OTC) tags for both resident and nonresident hunters.
 Tags will be on sale the first part of November.

-Hunts take place the 3rd week in August - 2nd week in September & mid December - January 31st.
-January hunts offers ideal weather conditions and rutting trophy muleys!
+Arizona OTC hunts take place the 3rd week in August through the 2nd week in September, and mid-December through January 31st.
+January hunts offer ideal weather conditions for hunting rutting trophy muleys!

-All through January most units are open state wide and in some areas you can hunt Coues deer and Mule deer on the same tag.
-The cost for a non resident OTC mule deer tag in Arizona is $160 for the hunting license and $300 for the OTC tag.
-Prices may change slightly for 2020 but this is one of the best priced mule deer hunting opportunities in the nation!
+All through in January most units are open statewide and in some areas, you can hunt Coues deer and Mule deer on the same tag.
+The cost for a nonresident OTC mule deer tag in Arizona is $160 for the hunting license and $300 for the OTC tag.
+Prices may fluctuate slightly but this is one of the best-priced mule deer hunting opportunities in the nation!

 Arizona Fish & Game will accept tag applications for big game as soon as the applicable year’s hunt information is available on the Department’s Web site (www.azgfd.gov), or from any Game and Fish Department office or license dealer, unless otherwise noted in the Hunt Permit-tag Application Schedule.